EDF Renewables Longpark Wind Farm Community Fund

 About this fund

 The EDF Renewables Longpark Wind Farm Community Fund supports community projects benefiting those living in the Parish of Stow Community Council area in the Scottish Borders.
-It is provided by EDF Energy Renewables, who own and operate the Longpark Wind Farm.
+It is provided by EDF Renewables, which owns and operates the Longpark Wind Farm.

 Grant Size: £301 - £10,000